arkivanov/Decompose/README.md

 Check out the [template repository](https://github.com/arkivanov/decompose-multiplatform-template) which may be used to kick-start a project for you.

+## "Used by" list

+Checkout a voluntary list of projects/companies using Decompose: https://github.com/arkivanov/Decompose/discussions/366.
+Feel free to add your project!

 ## Articles

 - [Decompose — experiments with Kotlin Multiplatform lifecycle-aware components and navigation](https://proandroiddev.com/decompose-experiments-with-kotlin-multiplatform-lifecycle-aware-components-and-navigation-a04ef3c7f6a3?source=friends_link&sk=f7d289cc329b6c8a765fc049e36c313f)